 As with a lot of ‘new’ industries, there still isn’t enough regulation of the CBD field.
 This means that CBD buyers are open to exploitation from unscrupulous CBD dealers, who aren’t giving you what they claim that they are.

 It might be that they aren’t giving you the dosage that they say that they are or it might even be that there is no CBD actually present in the bottle.
-The best way to avoid this situation is by finding a CBD producer who can give you detailed information about what is included in their CBD oil through lab testing from an independent company.
+The best way to avoid this situation is by finding a CBD producer who can give you detailed information about what is included in their CBD oil products through lab testing from an independent company.

-A reputable and trustworthy CBD company will make the results of lab testing easily available to all, offering a complete breakdown of all of the cannabinoids, terpenes, and flavonoids that are present.
+A reputable and trustworthy CBD oil retailer will make the results of lab testing easily available to all, offering a complete breakdown of all of the cannabinoids, terpenes, and flavonoids that are present.
 This is called a COA (Certificate of Analysis) and this transparency should be central to any reputable CBD company.

 Full Spectrum CBD oil or CBD Isolate?